Jennifer H. Rearden: Renomination to district court under Biden

 On January 19, 2022, President Joe Biden nominated Rearden to serve as a United States district judge of the United States District Court for the Southern District of New York.
 She was renominated to the same seat as her previous nomination.
 Rearden's nomination was criticized by Representative Rashida Tlaib (D-MI), who brought up Rearden's controversial role in the prosecution of Steven Donziger.
 Rearden represented Chevron in its countersuit against Donziger, an environmental lawyer who brought a class action case against Chevron related to environmental damage and health effects caused by oil drilling.
 On March 2, 2022, a hearing on her nomination was held before the Senate Judiciary Committee.
 On April 4, 2022, her nomination was reported out of committee by a 22–0 vote.
 On September 8, 2022, the United States Senate confirmed her nomination by a voice vote.
+After the Senate confirmed her nomination, U.S. Senator Elizabeth Warren said that she would have voted "no" if the Senate had conducted a roll call vote on Rearden's nomination.
 She received her judicial commission on October 7, 2022.

-After the Senate confirmed her nomination, U.S. Senator Elizabeth Warren announced that she would vote against her nomination if the Senate proceeded to a roll call vote on Rearden's nomination.